 You may be referred to a specialist for further tests and treatment.

-do not have total silence – listening to soft music or sounds (called sound therapy) can distract you from the tinnitus
+do not have total silence – listening to soft music or sounds (called sound therapy) may distract you from the tinnitus

-do not focus on it, as this can make it worse – hobbies and activities can help take your mind off it
+do not focus on it, as this can make it worse – hobbies and activities may take your mind off it

 Treatments for tinnitus